Calories are king when it comes to weight loss.

 Of course, reaching for a donut won’t fix this.
 Ideally, you’ll maintain stable blood sugar by eating foods low on the glycemic index (think whole fruits instead of juice).
 This way your brain has the glucose it needs for top performance, but you won’t spike your blood sugar too high.

 If any of these symptoms has you nodding your head, it’s not too late to change.
-It’s ok to slowly increase your calories and see what happens.
+It’s OK to slowly increase your calories and see what happens.

+First you need to know how many calories to cut.
 If you need a good place to start, use a TDEE calculator to see how many calories your body needs each day to maintain your weight.
 From there, cut no more than 10-20% for weight loss.